keithj/deoxybyte-gzip/README.txt

 Introduction

-This system provides gzip and gunzip functions and a Gray-streams implementation built on a set of lower-level zlib functions.
+This system provides gzip and gunzip functions and a Gray-streams implementation, both built on a set of lower-level zlib functions.

 Measuring execution times of the gz:gzip and gz:gunzip functions shows deozybyte-gzip to be fractionally slower than GNU gzip/gunzip, but not